March 1, 2012 |

 State police are investigating a fire that severely damaged 10 historic cottages at the Chester Heights Camp Meeting in Delaware County.
 No one was injured at the site, which is primarily occupied in the summer.
-The Chester Heights Fire Company responded to reports of the fire at 11:30 p.m..
-The camp meeting, which is on the National Register of Historic Places, was struck by another serious fire in October, when three cottages and the meeting's two-story tabernacle structure were damaged.
+The Chester Heights Fire Company responded at 11:30 p.m.
+The camp meeting, which is on the National Register of Historic Places, was struck by a serious fire in October, when three cottages and the meeting's two-story tabernacle were damaged.
+Three people were arrested in connection with that blaze.

 January 22, 2012 |